Napa Valley California, USA Travel Guide

 Cooler temperatures.
 Higher chance of rain.
 Some venues may have limited hours or close.

 Wine tasting happens year-round.
 Harvest season (September-October) is exciting but busiest, with a lively atmosphere.
 Winter gives a quiet, intimate feel to the tasting rooms.
-Spring and Fall offer the most pleasant weather for outdoor pursuits like hiking and cycling, avoiding summer heat and winter rain.
+Spring and Fall offer the most nice weather for outdoor pursuits like hiking and cycling, avoiding summer heat and winter rain.

 Year-round; Harvest (Sept-Oct) for lively atmosphere, Winter for intimacy.